Term Definition

 28. Guaranteed Admissions Agreement (GAA) The purpose of a Guaranteed Admissions Agreement is to ensure acceptance of MECC graduates to transfer institutions after they have earned an Associate of Arts & Sciences Degree and in some cases an Associate of Applied Sciences Degree and have fulfilled requirements as specified by the transfer institution.

 29. Hold A ‘hold’ is placed on a student record to prevent some or all services to a student.
 A hold may also be referred to as a ‘block’.
 Students who have a hold on their account may be unable register for classes, obtain a copy of their academic transcript, etc. There are a number of reasons that a hold may be placed on a student account.
-Some common reasons include: The student is new to the College and has not met with an advisor, the student has an outstanding debt to the college, such as unpaid charges for tuition, fees and/or books or library fines or an administrative hold has been placed on the student account fornother reasons.
+Some common reasons include: The student is new to the College and has not met with an advisor the student has an outstanding debt to th college, such as unpaid charges for Tustin, fees and/or books or library fines or an administrative hold has been placed on the student account for other reasons.

 30. Hybrid Classes Hybrid classes are courses that meet for approximately half of the